Correctional Officer

 Hello.
 I am a student doing research on prison overcrowding and its effect on drugs.
 In your experience, how does a prison environment affect one’s relation to drug use?
 Is it positive, negative, or neutral?
 And what do individuals abuse most?

-Asked by Rosalie over 10 years ago
+Asked by Rosalie almost 11 years ago

 In my experience, neutral.
 Druggies still use in prison.
 Drugs are easy to get in prison.
 They are about 4X more expensive than on the street, but are still easy to get.
 A recent mainstream news report just released a report on that subject in fact.
 It said that, when tested in June of last year, 23% of the prisoners tested came up positive for illegal drugs and 30% of the sample refused to be tested, even though the sampling was anonymous and there was no way to connect the samples back to an individual person.

-Asked by James over 10 years ago
+Asked by Question guy almost 11 years ago

 Do you think the courts have been too intrusive in the operations of jails?